 Illinois Renter’s Rights for Repairs

-Tenants in Illinois have the legal right to repairs for issues that place the property in violation of state health and safety standards.
-To exercise this right, they must properly notify the landlord in writing and allow 14 days for the repairs to be made.
+Tenants in Illinois have a legal right to repairs for rental property issues which violate state health and safety standards.
+To exercise this right, a tenant must properly notify the landlord in writing and allow 14 days for the landlord to make repairs.

 Illinois Landlord Responsibilities for Repairs

-Landlords in Illinois are responsible for keeping all of the following in good working condition:
+Illinois landlords are responsible for keeping all of the following in good working condition:

 If any of the above stops working properly, and the tenant isn’t at fault for the damage, the landlord is the one responsible for making the repairs necessary to fix it.